PySimpleGUI/PySimpleGUI/docs/cookbook.md

 # GETTING STARTED - Copy these design patterns!

-All of your PySimpleGUI programs will utilize one of these 2 design patterns depending on the type of window you're implementing.
+All your PySimpleGUI programs will utilize one of these 2 design patterns depending on the type of window you're implementing.
 The two types of windows are:

 1. One-shot
 2. Persistent

 The **One-shot window** is one that pops up, collects some data, and then disappears.
-It is more or less a 'form' meant to quickly grab some information and then be closed.
+It is a 'form' meant to quickly grab some information and then be closed.

 The **Persistent window** is one that sticks around.
 With these programs, you loop, reading and processing "events" such as button clicks.
 It's more like a typical Windows/Mac/Linux  program.